webwallet-online/Kerrigan-webwallet/README.md

 This is a non-custodial wallet.
 The server never has access to your keys.

-🙏 Acknowledgments
-Built with Flask and Kerrigan RPC

-Inspired by non-custodial wallet best practices

-Terminal UI design from the crypto community

 Made with 🔒 for the Kerrigan community